 Globalization, automation, regulation, and 24×7 mobility have definitely changed the scene of work (and life).
 Leaders can no longer rely upon their past patterns of success to work effectively in this landscape.
-Agile Leadership is effective leadership in profoundly intricate, uncertain and quickly changing environment.
+Agile Leadership is effective leadership in a profoundly intricate, uncertain and quickly changing environment.

 Agile Scaling Frameworks have become the go-to solution for leaders all around, but are falling short in delivering the expected outcomes.
-This is because none of the frameworks sufficiently address the mind-set and behavior of the leader and their role in shaping the structures and culture to enable agile practices and teams to thrive and grow.
+This is because none of the frameworks sufficiently address the mindset and behavior of the leader and their role in shaping the structures and culture to enable agile practices and teams to thrive and grow.

-The Agile Leadership Journey provides training, education and direction for leaders to personally navigate their very own path toward improves leadership effectiveness and improving the effectiveness of their organizations.
+The Agile Leadership Journey provides training, education, and direction for leaders to personally navigate their very own path toward improves leadership effectiveness and improving the effectiveness of their organizations.

 It might appear like Agile is attacking management, but Agile actually is offering management and managers an opportunity to add to the new solution space that has emerged out of the increasing complexity of the present world.
 Agile empowers managers to develop teams and organizations at delivering customer value by leading admirably and utilizing new specialized devices.

 Agile aims to eradicate traditional ways of thinking, being and acting that give managers the false sense that they are “more important” than their reports.
 Agile managers and leaders are so significant to Business Agility that we have joined it into our Agile Transformation Solution.
-Without buy-in and modelling from Agile leaders, no enterprise can successfully accomplish sustainable systematic change.
+Without buy-in and modeling from Agile leaders, no enterprise can successfully accomplish sustainable systematic change.